khushkaran/student-register/README.md

 Student Register
 =================

-The student register script allows you to check if how many students have arrived to class
+The student register script allows you to check how many students have arrived to class.

 How to use
 ==========